|

 Grain Market Highlights

-• To see the updated 8–14-day precipitation and temperature outlooks for the U.S. as well as the 10-day GEFS precipitation forecast for South America, scroll down to the other charts/weather section.
+• To see the updated 30-day percent of normal precipitation map for South America as well as the 8-14-day U.S. precipitation and temperature outlooks scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.